top of page

 These steps help children notice what is happening inside them, understand their emotions, and take small, brave actions when things feel difficult.

-Practiced gently over time, these skills help children build confidence, flexibility, and resilience.
+Over time, these skills help build confidence, flexibility, and resilience.

 1. Notice